faastjs/faast.js/README.md

 ```
 $ npm run test
 ```

-This excludes the larger tests `test-slow/*`.
-These should be executed individually using `npx`.

 Jest sometimes overwrites output during the test (this shows up as garbled Jest test status output, or missing log messages output through the console).
 Redirect stdout to get clean output: